32 Recession-Proof Jobs To Thrive in Any Economy

 You will need a master’s degree in library science to be a competitive candidate for jobs in this field.

-Funeral directors and workers will also have reliable income in a recession since death is inevitable.
+Since death is inevitable, funeral directors and workers will also have a reliable income in a recession.

 Working in the evenings and on weekends is often required.
 It’s best to have a flexible schedule.

 This occupation requires an associate’s degree in funeral service or mortuary science.
-Being able to help survivors through the grief process is also a valuable skill.
+Helping survivors through the grief process is also a valuable skill.

 Most positions require earning a commercial driver’s license (CDL).
 You might even have to complete on-the-job training.